dr4gonw4ll/Anand-Namana/index.md

 ---------------------
 ***Befits***
-* Improve and support offensive security capabilities of the organization
+* Improve and support offensive security capabilities of the organization through MITRE ATT & CK lens
 * Strategy to automate the application and infrastructure security of the organization
 * Vulnerability management of the organization
 * Perform security assessment of application, core and network infrastructure.
-Review code and identify vulnerabilities.
+Review code and identify vulnerabilities
 * Automation of tasks through custom scripts
 * Accomplish challenging tasks with self learning and research abilities
 * Innovate/apply new ways and solutions to achieve the objectives of organization